blaenk/blaenk.github.io/provider/notes/rust.markdown

 ## Drop

 The `Drop` trait can be used to define destructors via its method `drop`.
 The global `drop` function also exists which essentially takes ownership of the passed value so that the moved variable's destructor---its `drop` method---is called by the end of the function scope.
+Destructors are run in top-down order, so that the value is completely destroyed before any values it owns run their destructors.

 ``` rust
 struct TimeBomb {